 Reasonable adjustments (including exam arrangements)

-Adjustments can be made for students with disabilities, including specific learning difficulties such as dyslexia, dyspraxia and dyscalculia, mental health difficulties, autism or Asperger's and other health conditions.
+Adjustments can be made for students with disabilities, including Specific Learning Difficulties such as dyslexia, dyspraxia and dyscalculia, mental health difficulties, autism or Asperger's and other long term health conditions.

 How to find us